microsoft/nn-Meter/docs/builder/testcase.md

 ## Implementation

-`nn_meter.builder.rule_tester.rule_tester.rules.RuleTestBase` is the base of all rules.
+`nn_meter.builder.rule_tester.rules.RuleTestBase` is the base of all rules.
 We define default behaviours in this base class.
 There are following methods:

-- `_gen_testcase`: Generate all testcase models for this rule.
+- `generate_testcase`: Generate all testcase models for this rule.
 At the **most time you won't** need to modify this.

 - `save_testcase`: Save the testcases.
 The `_model_block` of rule `Rule1` will be saved as name `Rule1_block`.
 At the **most time you won't** need to modify this.